CK FOUNDATION Initiatives

 The finished products were put on display during the 2019 XIII UNESCO Creative Cities Network Annual Conference in Fabriano (Italy).

-A related event, held in Archita (Romania) on August 3,2019 expanded outside the UNESCO Creative City Network and proposed the creation of cultural hubs, in which new generations of artisans (Knowledge Keepers) can be tutored and trained.
+A related event, held in Archita (Romania) on August 3, 2019 expanded outside the UNESCO Creative City Network and proposed the creation of cultural hubs, in which new generations of artisans can be tutored and trained.

 ALEGRIA (Advancing Livelihoods in Equity by Growing Resilience in Agriculture) project